Types of breast imaging

 Types of image-guided breast biopsies

 Your doctor will recommend the right type of biopsy for you based on your condition and preferences.
+Results are generally available within one or two days.
 Ask about:

 - MRI-guided core needle biopsy – Uses MRI and a hollow needle to find and remove a sample of cells.